 Helping Chinese businesses succeed in New Zealand

-National Law Firm of the Year: New Zealand – IFLR Awards 2016
+Most Innovative National Law Firm (NZ) – IFLR Asia Awards 2018

 We understand what it takes for Chinese clients to invest and operate successfully in New Zealand.

 Our dedicated China Desk advises Chinese investors and companies entering or active in the New Zealand market through a focused, multi-disciplinary team of M&A, property, finance, commercial and litigation specialists.
 Our senior partners and Mandarin-speaking lawyers work together to obtain the best possible outcomes for clients.

 We have close relationships with international and local law firms in China and business partners on the ground in Shanghai and Beijing, ensuring our clients have the connections and support they need.

 We have produced a number of useful resources for international investors: